nearform/apex_notebooks/README.md

 - Fund Ops Transactions 2024.xlsx
 - Fund Ops Transactions 2025.xlsx

 > **Note:** The `data_files/` directory is excluded from version control for privacy and size reasons.
 You must provide these files locally.
+The are located on the gDrive in the Sales/Clients/Apex Group/Jersey Migration RFP folder

 ## Features
 - Loads and consolidates multiple Excel files into pandas DataFrames.